Saints and Soldiers: The Void: Plot

 In May 1945, remnants of the German army continue to fight in the Harz mountains.
-The opening narration explains that the rapid advance of Allied forces into Germany left a widening gap between those Allied forces that advanced the furthest – the frontline spearhead – and the "critical rearguard" following them; and that this stretch of land, full of battle debris, is nicknamed "The Void" by American troops.
+The rapid advance of Allied forces into Germany has opened a widening gap between the farthest advancing forces, or spearhead, and the "critical rearguard" following them.
+This stretch of battle-scarred land is nicknamed "The Void" by American troops.

-An American M18 Hellcat tank destroyer, "The Avenging Angel", fires on the watchtower of a German POW camp, allowing the Allied prisoners held there to flee, including a British lieutenant, Goss (Ben Urie).
-The next day the freed prisoners are to be transported to the rear by a convoy, with two of the trucks driven by Sergeant Jesse Owens, formerly 827th Tank Destroyer Battalion but now reassigned to a support role (K. Danor Gerald), and Private Perry (Alex Boyé).
-Owens is not respected by some of the white soldiers because he is African-American.
+An American M18 Hellcat tank destroyer nicknamed "The Avenging Angel" fires on the watchtower of a German POW camp, allowing the Allied prisoners to flee.
+Among them is a British lieutenant named Goss.
+The freed prisoners are assembled for transport to the rear.
+Sergeant Jesse Owens, formerly of the 827th Tank Destroyer Battalion, has been reassigned to drive one of the trucks in the convoy.
+Owens, an African-American, is not respected by some of the white soldiers.

-Captain Briton McConkie orders Sgt.
-John Atwood, commander of the Angel, and Sgt.
-Max Whitaker commanding another M18 nicknamed the Annie, to clear out an area still defended by Germans.
-Atwood's crew includes Corporal Carey Simms (Adam Gregory), Private Daniel Barlow (Matt Meese) and Rodney Mitchell (Michael Todd Behrens); there is some bickering between the latter two.
-Meanwhile, Owens' and Perry's trucks come across a fake body in the road, where a hidden German Panzer III tank fires, destroying Perry's truck, killing everyone inside.
-The Germans then open fire at Owens' truck, and only Owens and Goss survive and manage to escape.
+Captain Briton McConkie orders Sergeant Atwood, commander of "Angel", and Sergeant Whitaker commanding another M18 nicknamed "Annie", to clear out an area still defended by Germans.
+Atwood's crew includes Corporal Simms and the bickering Privates Barlow and Mitchell.
+Meanwhile, the trucks encounter a fake body in the road and a hidden German Panzer III tank destroys the truck driven by Private Perry, killing everyone inside.
+Owens escapes with Goss when his truck is also destroyed.

-After encountering a German family (and letting them go despite realizing that the man was in the German army quite recently, and still had a loaded pistol in his belongings), the crews of the two M18 come across Owens and Goss who have evaded the pursuing Germans soldiers.
-The crews of the M18s now realize that there is at least one German tank waiting in ambush.
-Unable to contact the headquarters by radio, the crews of the M18s decide to take on the Germans.
-As it turns out, there are three German tanks.
-One of the M18s, the Annie, is destroyed with everyone except Whitaker being killed.
-The Angel escapes but Atwood is killed.